 In a Multilevel Queue Scheduling, the ready queue partitions into the number of ready queues.
 Each ready queue has a Multilevel Queue Scheduling algorithm.

 Example: The ready queue is partitioned into 4 ready queues.

 The system process queue may follow FCFS, the interactive process may follow SJF, The background jobs queue may follow Round Robin and the student’s process may follow the SRT algorithm.

-The systems process queue having the highest priority of all, and student process queue having the lowest priority of all.
+The systems process queue has the highest priority of all, and the student process queue has the lowest priority of all.
 Each queue has an absolute priority queue.